With a loose definition of the word universal, a number of words from many languages are almost universally understood.

 - Words like “Guitar” & “Gitarre” that are siblings of a common root.

 Universal words mean the same for everyone, with only a few exceptions.
 If everyone in the world learns Klingon, it’ll be universal.
 But, we aren’t going to look at a learned universality that emerges through deliberate effort.
-We’ll only look at organically and naturally developed universality which does not require learning the meaning.
+We’ll only look at organically and naturally developed universality which does not require technical training.

 1. Words like “Ma” – Organic associations